Aldridge UTC@MediaCityUK

-AldridgeUTC@MediaCityUK is a University Technical College for students aged 14–18 (Key Stage 4 and 5) at MediaCityUK Salford Quays, England.
-The college specialise in creative and digital courses.
+AldridgeUTC@MediaCityUK is a University Technical College for students aged 13–18, as of 2024, the UTC has allowed 13 year olds to join for September at MediaCityUK Salford Quays, England.
+The college specialises in 3 topics, those being Film and TV, Game Design, and Digital Design.
 The UTC opened in September 2015 by BBC Director-General Tony Hall and BBC Presenter Chelsee Jade Healey and Lisa Riley and Founding Principal Ms Anne Casey.
-The UTC joined the Aldridge Foundation Multi Academy Trust in September 2018.
+The UTC joined the Aldridge Foundation Multi Academy Trust in September 2018, and as of 2024, is still a part.

 Sponsors

 The three key sponsors of the UTC are The Aldridge Foundation, The Lowry and the University of Salford.

 Admissions

 Applications to join this September are open now on the website.
 Places are limited in both Year 10 and Year 12.

 UTC@MediaCityUK opened with a total of 310 student places starting in Years 10 and 12.

 Due to being a state funded school there are no admission fees or entry examination.
 Their catchment area varies from Salford (Zone A) all the way to Tameside (Zone C).